 Smile & Succeed for Teens: Must-Know People Skills for Today’s Wired World is a super-helpful book on people skills that teens might actually read.
 The book’s 130 pages present each concept with brief text, cartoon illustrations, bullet-point advice, and sample dialogues of skillful communication.
 These features make it easy and quick to read.

-The book is supposed to be for students in grades six through twelve, but I think it’s probably best for high schoolers and maybe even college students.
+The book was written for students in grades six through twelve, but I think it’s probably best for high schoolers and maybe even college students.
 It addresses work, volunteer, and fund-raising situations that might be too far in the future for younger students.
 However, chapters can be used selectively to suit students.
-You might begin with the first chapter, “The Top Ten People Skills” that teaches about such skills as the value of smiling, making good eye contact, and the simple courtesy of “please” and “thank you.”
+Whatever the student's age, you should probably begin with the first chapter, “The Top Ten People Skills” that teaches about such skills as the value of smiling, making good eye contact, and the simple courtesy of “please” and “thank you.”
 There’s no need to wait till high school to cover these skills!

-Smile & Succeed for Teens might make a great gift for a teen if it doesn’t come across as implying that they are a failure who needs rescuing.
-One way to introduce the book to a teen without implying criticism might be to create a group class.
+Smile & Succeed for Teens might make a great gift for a teen, however it'd be easy for a teen to view it as implied criticism.
+One way to introduce the book without implying criticism might be to create a group class.
 A class-oriented teaching guide is available that can help structure the sessions with interactive activities.
 You can preview a sample by clicking here.
 Note that if you order a classroom pack of 20 or more books, you receive the teaching guide for free.